RosenborgSupporterSoftware/staut/README.md

 # staut
-Automated counting of seats for Rosenborg home games
+Automated counting of ticket sales for Rosenborg home games